This Administration Guide provides configuration information for the SonicWall® Capture Security Appliance.

 The Capture Security Appliance provides a REST API interface that can be used by API Connectors to submit files for analysis and query results by threat intelligence teams via their own scripts, web-portal integrations and other security products.

 Instructions on how to get started with API scripting for the CSa and code samples are available at https://github.com/sonicwall.
+Details of the management and file submission APIs can be found in the user interface of the appliance.

 CSa Hardware Overview